Navigation

 The sex rate ratio (male:female) is the annual incidence of males divided by the annual incidence of females.

-Expected UK cases per year
+Estimated cases per year

-Direct age standardisation is used to allow comparisons to be made between HMRN’s annual incidence rates and those of other populations with different age and sex structures.
+Direct age-standardisation is used to allow comparisons to be made between HMRN’s annual incidence rates and those of other populations with different age and sex structures.
 HMRN's age and sex-specific annual incidence rates are applied to the equivalent 2013 European Standard Population strata.
-The age standardised rate is then calculated by dividing the total number of cancers that would have occured in the standard population if it had experienced the same incidence rates as HMRN, by the total standard population.
+The age-standardised rate is then calculated by dividing the total number of cancers that would have occured in the standard population if it had experienced the same incidence rates as HMRN, by the total standard population.

 Survival